NinjaFromTheHLV/TennisAcademyApp/README.md

 ### Tennis academy shop

 - Browse and add rackets, balls, and bags to your cart.
-- Checkout cart items (deleting items from database).
+- Checkout cart items (deleting items in cart from database).
 - Add to cart multiple times within the item's stock limit.

 ### Shop management